 While the issue is certainly complex, we do know some of the reasons costs keep rising.
 Here are 7 primary reasons why Obamacare isn’t quite what everyone hoped.

 Before we depress you and make you worry about the future, let us give you two semi-good pieces of news.
 It’s not all gloom and doom.

-The Increases Primarily Affect Those Who Purchase Their Own Insurance
+The Health Insurance Premium Increases Primarily Affect Those Who Purchase Their Own Insurance

 First, it’s important to note that the rise in premiums primarily affects those who are purchasing their own insurance, like those who are self-employed.
 If you live in cubicle land or work for the man, you probably won’t feel the brunt of the increase in premiums.

 Also, if you get your insurance through Medicaid, Veterans Affairs, or Medicare you probably won’t see much increase in your premiums.

 However, those who shop in the insurance marketplace will find themselves staring at steeply increasing premiums.
 For now you may be able to work from a beach while sipping a mojito, but soon you may need to start drinking Bud Light.
 Let’s hope that doesn’t happen.
 You may not be working for the man, but you’ll giving more money to the man.

 Those Who Are Willing To Shop Around Will Probably Be Relatively Safe